nikeniks/bump-tags/README.md

 3) https://github.com/nikeniks/bump-tags/actions/runs/2790949088
 To overcome this behaviour you will need to add #minor, #major or #patch in the next commit.

 `#minor because DEFAULT_BUMP doesnt work.
-There is a issue with DEFAULT_BUMP, stops working when you use #none in commit message and all the subsequent commits even without #none are considered with #none in commit message. checking if minor tag is updates. checking if minor update takes palce #none test changes` commit message.
+There is a issue with DEFAULT_BUMP, stops working when you use #none in commit message and all the subsequent commits even without #none are considered with #none in commit message. checking if minor tag is updates.` commit message.
 - Expected Behaviour: Determines the next tag based on commit message and bump it up.
 - Resultant Behaviour: As expected.